frameplays/EssentialsMini/README.md

----
-layout: default
-title: EssentialsMini
-description: This is an Minecraft Plugin like Essentials!
----
-This is an Minecraft Plugin like Essentials!
+This is an Minecraft Plugin like Essentials!\
 **EssentialsMini!**

 ## ChangeLogs